 Your identity and work: how entangled are they?

 For many Australians, particularly those in senior professional roles, business owners, carers, or anyone who has defined themselves through their work for decades, retirement is not just a change in how you spend your time.
 It’s a change in who you are.
-When someone asks “what do you do?” and your answer for 35 years has been “I’m a surgeon” or “I run a business,” removing that role creates a genuine identity vacuum that catches many people off guard.
+When someone asks “what do you do?” and your answer for 35 years has been “I’m a surgeon” or “I run a business”, removing that role creates a genuine identity vacuum that catches many people off guard.

 This isn’t a sign you shouldn’t retire.
 It’s a sign you should think about it explicitly before you do.
 Specifically:

-What aspects of your work identity do you want to keep?
-The expertise, the leadership, the helping?
-These don’t have to disappear.
-They can transfer.
-What aspects are you genuinely happy to leave behind?
-The politics, the hours, the stress?
-Where will your new sense of competence and contribution come from?
+- What aspects of your work identity do you want to keep?
+The expertise, the leadership, the helping role?
+These don’t have to disappear, they can transfer.

 Structure: the hidden architecture of daily life